AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/page-objects.md

     MessageAlert.ValidateInnerTextIs(CouponSuccessfullyAdded);
 }
 ```
 These elements are always used together when coupon is applied.
 There are many test cases where you need to apply different coupons and so on.
 This way you reuse the code instead of copy-paste it.
 If there is a change in the way how the coupon is applied, change the workflow only here.
-Even single line of code is changed in your tests.
+Only single line of code is changed in your tests.
 Usually, it is not entirely correct to make assertions inside action methods.
 However, ensure methods are just waiting for something to happen.
 ```csharp
 public void UpdateProductQuantity(int productNumber, int newQuantity)